ysfdatascience/weather-info/README.md

 Importing Required Libraries:

-requests: Used for making HTTP requests.
+-requests: Used for making HTTP requests.
-sys: Used to configure system settings, such as output encoding.
+-sys: Used to configure system settings, such as output encoding.
-datetime: For handling date and time.
+-datetime: For handling date and time.
-json: For parsing JSON data.
+-json: For parsing JSON data.
-send_email: A custom function for sending emails.
+-send_email: A custom function for sending emails.